On the Finiteness of Attractors for One-Dimensional Maps with Discontinuities: Contracting Lorenz maps

 \section{Contracting Lorenz maps}

 In the previous section we have obtained an upper bound for the number of attractors for maps of the interval based on the number of their critical points.
 Applying inequality (\ref{Eqpkj7jm}) to a contracting Lorenz map, we get that the number of attractors is at most $2^{4}=16$.
-A more careful calculation, using inequality (\ref{Eqkjsjd7}) and Singer's Theorem, shows that there are at most three attractors.
 In this section we refine our method in the specific case of contracting Lorenz maps, proving Theorem~\ref{mainTheoremMTheoLORB}, where we state that this number is one, for maps that do not display attracting periodic orbits.

-Contracting Lorenz maps, that comes from dynamics of three dimensional flows, is an emblematic case, as it is the simplest case of maps of the interval presenting a critical point that is, at the same time, a discontinuity.
+Contracting Lorenz maps, that comes from dynamics of three dimensional flows, is an emblematic case, as it is the simplest case of maps of the interval presenting a critical point that is also a discontinuity.

 In this section we shall deal with orientation preserving maps of the interval.
 We say that $f:[0,1]\setminus\{c\}\to[0,1]$, $c\in(0,1)$, is an {\em orientation preserving map} if for every $x\in [0,1]\setminus\{c\}$ there is $\varepsilon>0$ such that $f(a)<f(b)$ $\forall\,a,b\in(x-\varepsilon,x+\varepsilon)\cap [0,1]\setminus\{c\}$ with $a<b$.
 If $f$ is a local diffeomorphism, this condition is equivalent to $f'(x)>0$ for all $x\in [0,1]\setminus\{c\}$.